Sandiego17/alx-zero_day/0x03-git/README.md

-This readme is not empty
+This readme is now updated